NaaeemMalik/my-Chromium-forks/README.md

 ```
 4: create new folder named gtx-browser

-5: make file named .gclient in that folder with [this content](https://raw.githubusercontent.com/OSITA-Consulting/gtx-browser/gtx-dev/.gclient)

-6: open cmd in that gtx-browser folder then copy code from [get-code-and-build.bat](https://raw.githubusercontent.com/OSITA-Consulting/gtx-browser/gtx-dev/get-code-and-build.bat) and run it in cmd. if you want to download whole git history you can remove --depth=1 from those commands
+5: open cmd in that gtx-browser folder then copy code from [get-code-and-build.bat](https://raw.githubusercontent.com/OSITA-Consulting/gtx-browser/gtx-dev/get-code-and-build.bat) for Windows or  [get-code-and-build.sh](https://raw.githubusercontent.com/OSITA-Consulting/gtx-browser/gtx-dev/get-code-and-build.sh) for Mac\Linux and run it in cmd. if you want to download whole git history you can remove --depth=1 from those commands

-7: if it fails copy code from [fix-build.bat](https://raw.githubusercontent.com/OSITA-Consulting/gtx-browser/gtx-dev/fix-build.bat) and run it
+6: if it fails copy code from [fix-build.bat](https://raw.githubusercontent.com/OSITA-Consulting/gtx-browser/gtx-dev/fix-build.bat) or [fix-build.sh](https://raw.githubusercontent.com/OSITA-Consulting/gtx-browser/gtx-dev/fix-build.sh) for Mac\Linux and run it

-8: after modifying browser run code from [build-and-run.bat](https://raw.githubusercontent.com/OSITA-Consulting/gtx-browser/gtx-dev/build-and-run.bat)
+7: after modifying browser run code from [build-and-run.bat](https://raw.githubusercontent.com/OSITA-Consulting/gtx-browser/gtx-dev/build-and-run.bat)

 it will download and build the code and browser will open after build when build is successful.